-The Advanced Manufacturing Program is designed to prepare students interested in pursuing a career path and/or post-secondary training opportunities in various metalworking occupations.
+Offered for 9th, 10th, 11th, and 12th graders, Precision Machining Technology is designed to prepare students interested in pursuing a career path and/or post-secondary training opportunities in various metalworking occupations.
 Students in this program will learn the safe use of hand tools and the set-up and operation of conventional machine tools such as lathes, milling machines, drill presses, and surface grinders.
-The emphasis of the training focuses on the set-up, operation and programming of Computer Numerically Controlled (CNC) machine tools.
-CAD/CAM programming software instruction and training is a key component of the CNC instruction.
-Additionally, the interpretation of engineering drawings, semi-precision and precision measurement, heat treating, statistical process control, material characteristics and metallurgy are components of the curriculum.
+The emphasis of the training focuses on the set-up, operation, and programming of Computer Numerically Controlled (CNC) machine tools.
+CAD/CAM programming software instruction and training is a key component of CNC instruction.
+Additionally, the interpretation of engineering drawings, semi-precision and precision measurement, heat treatment, statistical process control, material characteristics, and metallurgy are components of the curriculum.